Review and road test of the Land Rover Range Rover Sport

 Cost of Ownership

-As for the more conventional variants, well even the six cylinder SDV6 diesel shouldn't be too expensive to run, managing up to 32.0mpg aon the combined cycle and up to 198g/km.
+As for the more conventional variants, well even the six cylinder D300 and D350 mild hybrid MHEV diesels shouldn't be too expensive to run, being RDE2-certified for lower BiK taxation.
+The D350 manages 237g/km of WLTP CO2 - far better than the old V8 diesel it replaces.
 All these figures are helped by Land Rover's decision in developing this MK2 model 'Sport' to create an all-aluminium body structure, thanks to which a huge 39% weight reduction has been possible.
 The first generation Range Rover Sport weighed 2,583kgs.
 This one weighs 2115kgs.
 Enough said.

-At the other diesel extreme, even the top 339hp SDV8 model manages 244g/km of CO2 and 26.7mpg and, thanks to its large 105-litre fuel tank, will probably offer you a similar driving range to that of the SDV6 variant.
-The top 5.0-litre V8 Supercharged petrol model also shares that bigger tank - and it'll need it because even though combined cycle fuel economy is still only rated at 18.9-19.9mpg, a figure we think you'd only achieve with a very frugal driving style indeed.
+The top 5.0-litre V8 Supercharged petrol model has a big fuel tank - and it'll need it because even though combined cycle fuel economy is rated well below 20mpg, a figure we think you'd only achieve with a very frugal driving style indeed.

 With the fully fledged Range Rover now a plutocratic purchase, it's this Sport model that for us, now most faithfully continues a model line stretching all the way back to the 1970 original.
 That very first Range Rover was a car you didn't have to be afraid to use as intended, on or off road.
 And nor is this one.